Identifying and Exploiting Structure in Robot Co-Design: Related Work

+In high-dimensional search problems similar to co-design, reflecting the underlying structure into the search algorithm has proven effective.
+For example, roboticists leverage synergies to design control strategies for grasping~\cite{ciocarlieHandPostureSubspaces2009} and robot hand morphologies~\cite{catalanoAdaptiveSynergiesDesign2014}.
+However, since the structure of co-design problems is not well understood, researchers typically rely on standard gradient-based~\cite{xuEndtoEndDifferentiableFramework2021a, vaishCoDesigningManipulationSystems2024}, and gradient-free~\cite{deimelAutomatedCodesignSoft2017, luckDataefficientCoAdaptationMorphology2019} algorithms.

-Inductive biases are assumptions about the problem's structure that can be leveraged to guide search towards promising solutions~\cite{mitchell_need_1980}, making high-dimensional search problems like co-design tractable.
-Despite their relevance, we lack a systematic method for identifying inductive biases tailored to co-design.
-Currently, researchers identify them through empirical search results.
-For example, co-optimizing morphology and control outperforms optimizing only control~\cite{deimel_automated_2017,rosendo_trade-off_2017}, particularly when the morphology is poorly suited to the task~\cite{zhang_co-design_2025}.
-Another insight is that the morphology and control complexities should align with the task’s difficulty~\cite{xie_morphology-control_2025}.
-Heuristics like morphological innovation protection~\cite{cheney_scalable_2018} temporarily reduce selection pressure on recently modified morphologies, allowing controllers to readapt and produce effective co-designs.
-Similarly, allocating additional resources to refine the controller after co-optimization further improves robot performance~\cite{arza_co-optimization_2024}.
-While these heuristics are effective, it is unclear what underlying structure they exploit and, therefore, why they work.
-Moreover, since they were derived empirically, they provide little insight into developing new heuristics.
-In this paper, we analyze the underlying landscapes to systematically identify inductive biases tailored for co-design.
+Black-box optimization algorithms are often augmented with hand-crafted heuristics for co-design.
+For example, co-optimizing morphology and control outperforms optimizing only control~\cite{deimelAutomatedCodesignSoft2017, rosendoTradeoffMorphologyControl2017, vaishCoDesigningManipulationSystems2024}, particularly when the morphology is poorly suited to the task~\cite{zhangCodesignPowerfulNot2025}.
+Another insight is that the morphology and control complexities should align with the task’s difficulty~\cite{xieMorphologyControlTradeOffInsights2025}.
+Heuristics like morphological innovation protection~\cite{cheneyScalableCooptimizationMorphology2018} temporarily reduce selection pressure on recently modified morphologies, allowing controllers to readapt.
+Similarly, allocating additional resources to refine the controller after co-optimization further improves performance~\cite{arzaCoOptimizationRobotDesign2024}.
+However, because the underlying landscapes are poorly characterized, it remains unclear which structures they exploit or how to derive better heuristics.
+In this paper, we identify the underlying landscape structure and exploit it for efficient co-design.